 ERAP2 (Endoplasmic Reticulum Aminopeptidase 2) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
+Diseases associated with ERAP2 include birdshot chorioretinopathy and spondylitis.
+Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
 GO annotations related to this gene include metallopeptidase activity and aminopeptidase activity.
 An important paralog of this gene is ERAP1.

 UniProtKB/Swiss-Prot for ERAP2 Gene

 Aminopeptidase that plays a central role in peptide trimming, a step required for the generation of most HLA class I-binding peptides.
 Peptide trimming is essential to customize longer precursor peptides to fit them to the correct length required for presentation on MHC class I molecules.
 Preferentially hydrolyzes the basic residues Arg and Lys.